 Entrepreneurs help advance the global society at astounding rates.
 However, many start-ups fail to survive the first year due to lack of guidance and support to cultivate their ideas into a sustainable business.
 NBIA recommends entrepreneurs find and enter an incubator, accelerator or other related program to help assure their dreams of success are realized.
 Historically, NBIA members report that 87 percent of their graduates remain in business at least three years after completing the program.

-Why should you enter an incubation program?
+Why enter an entrepreneurial support program?

-- Links to capital and service providers — Most incubation programs help their clients access debt and equity funding, as well as link them with service providers like lawyers and accountants who specialize in small business needs.
+- Links to capital and service providers — Most programs help their clients access debt and equity funding, as well as link them with service providers like lawyers and accountants who specialize in small business needs.

 - Specialized facilities — There are niche programs that focus on particular types of companies, such as life science, technology, food or creative industries, and have the necessary facilities, equipment, and expertise.